 Why So Many Black-Eyed Susans?

-The drinks of the Belmont Stakes and the Preakness have changed quite a few times over the years, in part due to changes in the official sponsors of the races.
-And yet, the Mint Julep is so ingrained in the Kentucky Derby that it will never go away.
-However, there is a new "official Mint Julep recipe" released each year with a few minor tweaks that are always fun to revisit.
+At the same time, the mint julep is so ingrained in the Kentucky Derby that it will never go away.
+However, there is a new "official mint julep recipe" released each year with a few minor tweaks, though the original will always remain the favorite.